Our friends from (Quality Performance Lab tell us in this article whats benefits of strength training for endurance sports.

 - "How to do it" is more important than "what to do it for"

 - It must be clear how to work the force to integrate it into the planning

 - It is not the same to want to improve in muscular hypertrophy, as in maximum strength or RFD (force applied to movement).

 Why do strength training for endurance sports?

-The main reasons to do a good strength training if you are an endurance athlete are:
+The main reasons to make a good strength training If you are an endurance athlete, they are:

 - Performance improvement West.
 Owen, Cunningham and Kilduff (2011)

 - Improvement in the efficiency of the athlete.
 Sunde et al. (2010)